 Discussing Frightening Current Events with Your Children

-When frightening current events occur, such as this week’s horrific shooting in Florida, children need guidance and support as they try to process what they’re hearing and seeing around them and on the news.
+When frightening current events occur, children need guidance and support as they try to process what they’re hearing and seeing around them and on the news.
 For parents who feel unequipped to manage their child’s concerns or questions during scary times like this, the following tips may help you feel more confident addressing these types of difficult topics:

 - Recognize your own feelings about the situation.